ChristosT/dummy-guide/doc/source/UsersGuide/introduction.rst

 with varying characteristics, VTK provides a rich data model that |ParaView| uses.
 The data model can be thought of simply as ways of representing data in memory.
-We will cover the different data types in more detail in Section :ref:`sec:VTKDataModel`.
+We will cover the different data types in more detail in :numref:`sec:VTKDataModel`.
 Readers produce a data type suitable for representing the information the files contain.
 Based on the data type, |ParaView|
 allows you to create and apply filters to transform the data.
 You can also show the data in a view to produce images or renderings.
 Just as there are several types of